Sparse Checkpointing for Fast and Reliable MoE Training: The Approach

 \subsection{\NAMESC Overview}

 \NAME is a distributed, in-memory checkpointing system tailored to the expert-parallel architecture of MoE models.
-It reduces checkpointing overhead by exploiting the skewed and iteration-varying token-to-expert assignment patterns inherent in MoE training, while preserving synchronous training semantics and ensuring fast and accurate failure recovery.
+It reduces checkpointing overhead by exploiting the dynamic and skewed token-to-expert assignment patterns inherent in MoE training, while preserving synchronous training semantics and ensuring fast and accurate failure recovery.

 \NAME introduces three key ideas.
 First, \emph{Sparse Checkpointing} \cref{sec:sparse-checkpointing} incrementally captures subsets of operators across multiple iterations instead of checkpointing the full training state at once.
 By spreading the work over a sparse checkpointing window, it incurs negligible runtime overhead during fault-free execution, enabling high-frequency, continuous checkpointing.
-Second, \emph{Sparse-to-Dense Checkpoint Conversion} \cref{sec:sparse-to-dense-conversion} resolves the temporal inconsistency of sparse snapshots by incrementally reconstructing a logically consistent dense checkpoint—selectively replaying computations and activating operators as their master weights and optimizer states become available.
+Second, \emph{Sparse-to-Dense Checkpoint Conversion} \cref{sec:sparse-to-dense-conversion} resolves the temporal inconsistency of sparse snapshots by incrementally reconstructing a logically consistent dense checkpoint—selectively replaying computations and activating operators as their master weights and optimizer state become available.
 This technique ensures correctness and recovery semantics of dense checkpointing without incurring its overhead.
 Third, \emph{Upstream Logging} \cref{sec:upstream-logging} captures input activations flowing forward and gradients propagating backward at each pipeline-stage boundary.
 During recovery, these logs enable each stage to independently recompute the state of failed workers without rolling back unaffected ones.